For immediate release – June 20, 2017

 July 25, 2013.
 Ottawa – Two farmers have formally asked the Ontario government to carry out an environmental assessment of genetically modified (GM) alfalfa before the seed is sold in the province.
 Today, they launched an application under Ontario’s Environmental Bill of Rights, the first ever request...Read More »

 July 25, 2013.
 Ottawa – Two farmers have formally asked the Ontario government to carry out an environmental assessment of genetically modified (GM) alfalfa before the seed is sold in the province.
 Today, they launched an application under Ontario’s Environmental Bill of Rights, the first ever request relating to the issue of GM...Read More »

 How does one deal with myths and half-truths?

 Recently there has been a lot of talk and speculation regarding the future of the NFU-O. Much of this has come about by the musings of a few who seem to like to whisper...Read More »

 May 3, 2013

 National Farmers Union – Ontario Refutes Tribunal Decision

 The National Farmers Union – Ontario (NFU-O) refutes the recently released reasons issued by the Agriculture, Food and Rural Affairs Appeal Tribunal.
-After waiting almost 120 days for the reasons, the NFU-O Council has spent the past...Read More »
+After waiting almost 120 days for the reasons, the NFU-O Council has...Read More »

 January 9, 2013

 Saskatoon, SK and Lakeside, ON – The NFU-O/NFU is extremely disappointed with the OMAFRA Appeals Tribunal decision to dismiss the NFU-O’s application under the Farm Registration and Farm Organizations Funding (FRFOF) Act, 1993.
-The Rules of Procedure of the Tribunal state that reasons for a decision will be...Read More »
+The Rules of Procedure of the Tribunal state that reasons for a...Read More »